Windows SID and AY playback

 Infact, I must say that I'm a bit in troubles, because I do not know where I must grab the right sources to compile... :D

-RE: Windows SID and AY playback - Added by John Lindgren almost 7 years ago
+RE: Windows SID and AY playback - Added by John Lindgren about 7 years ago

 The source that I have installed on Arch Linux (via AUR ) is the one from SourceForge .
 Debian also seems to use this source.
 It does require a bit of patching; see for example the patches that Debian applies .
 The "builders" are included in the main sidplay2 tarball but are apparently installed as separate libraries (libresid-builder.* and libhardsid-builder.*).